darenr/resource-namer/README.md

 # academic-avocado-namer

-Name things with better names than guids, use in combination with GUIDs or datetimes.
+Name things with better names than GUIDs, use in combination with GUIDs or datetimes.

 ## module main